Use these Steps for a Long Lasting & Beautiful Carpet

-Commercial carpet is a sizeable investment.
+Commercial carpet and hospitality carpet is a sizeable investment.
 Naturally, you want your carpet to remain attractive and highly functional long after it is installed.
 A well programmed maintenance schedule will extend your carpet’s performance, appearance and life.
 The longer carpet lasts the less it costs.
 This may seem like quite the understatement but it is a simple truth.
 Maintenance costs for a carpeted floor, average 30 to 40 percent less than those for hard surfaces, and replacing carpet is always an expense.
 To be truly cost-effective, maintenance must be carried out with systematic frequency over the life of the carpet.
 Today’s carpets are engineered to disguise soils and stains.
 This sometimes masks the need to vacuum and clean on a regular basis.
 A consistent and effective maintenance program can dramatically extend the life of your carpet.
 The cleaner the carpet, the better the air.
 Properly maintained carpet can act as a filter, improving the air in your work or hotel environment, This results in better performance and morale from healthier employees.
 Not to mention that when your carpet looks good it reflects a positive impression of your company to your customers.

 FIVE KEYS TO EFFECTIVE MAINTENANCE